ReaMOT: A Benchmark and Framework for Reasoning-based Multi-Object Tracking: Benchmark

-In order to construct high-quality language instructions with reasoning properties, we manually annotate multiple objects in all sequences and utilize GPT-4o \cite{achiam2023gpt} to assist with the annotation process.
-The annotation process is depicted in Figure \ref{fig:Dataset Annotation Process.}.
+To construct high-quality language instructions with reasoning characteristics, we organize a three-group annotation team and evenly divide all videos among them for independent annotation.
+After completing the initial annotations, the annotators cross-check each other’s work to ensure accuracy and consistency.
+All annotation tasks strictly follow the procedure outlined below.
+First, each annotator thoroughly reviews the video sequences and preliminarily selects several target objects for annotation.
+Next, key frames containing the selected targets are manually extracted, and, guided by the attribute criteria, GPT-4o \cite{hurst2024gpt} is employed to generate descriptive features of the specified targets.
+Finally, the annotators verify the accuracy and validity of the GPT-4o outputs and integrate them into complete language instructions.
+The annotation process is shown in Fig.~\ref{fig:Dataset Annotation Process.}.
 The specific annotation process is as follows:

-\textbf{Step 1: Manual Pre-selection.} First, we visualize the annotations from the original dataset onto the images.
-Then, we manually review each entire video.
-Finally, we select the key frames containing multiple objects that can be described as reasoning-based language, following the principle that the selected objects have similar features while possessing distinct features that are different from others.
+\textbf{Step 1: Manual Pre-selection.} First, we visualize the annotations from the source dataset on the images.
+Then, we manually review the entire video.
+Finally, we select key frames that contain multiple objects suitable for language instructions with reasoning characteristics.
+Our core selection criterion dictates that target objects must share foundational characteristics to create visual ambiguity, yet exhibit reasoning-dependent attributes (e.g., tactical roles, social interactions, and behavioral intents).
+These features provide a foundation for annotating language instructions with reasoning characteristics.

-\textbf{Step 2: GPT-assisted Annotation.} We input key frames or single-frame image containing manual pre-selected objects into GPT-4o \cite{achiam2023gpt} and provide instructions for GPT-4o \cite{achiam2023gpt} to analyze the content of the images.
-In addition, we feed images annotated with bounding boxes (bboxes) and object identity numbers into GPT-4o \cite{achiam2023gpt}, which is instructed to analyze the characteristics of the objects with specific identity numbers and extract their corresponding feature representations.
+\textbf{Step 2: GPT-assisted Feature Analysis.} To improve efficiency while ensuring accuracy, we employ GPT-4o to perform preliminary filtering and content analysis of the images.
+Specifically, we first select key frames annotated with bounding boxes (bbox) and identity (ID) numbers as input, which are then provided to GPT-4o.
+Based on this input, and guided by attribute criteria (introduced in Section~\ref{subsubsec:Attribute Criteria}) and specific prompts, GPT-4o generates descriptive features of the target objects within the key frames.